We’ve got locations in three of the best cities in Ireland. If you know exactly where you’d like to study, just

 This course commences September, 2019 (date TBC).

-The B.A in Counselling Skills & Addiction Studies (NFQ level 7) is delivered by the Irish College of Humanities and Applied Sciences (ICHAS) at Griffith College Dublin, http://ichas.ie and is available on a part-time basis over a three year period.
-This course is highly interactive and a leading academically based professional programme for those wishing to develop the skills and expertise necessary to become competent practicing counsellors in the area of addiction studies.
+The B.A in Counselling Skills & Addiction Studies (NFQ level 7) is delivered by the Irish College of Humanities and Applied Sciences (ICHAS) at Griffith College Dublin, http://ichas.ie and is available on a part-time or full-time basis over a three year period.
+This course is highly interactive and a leading academically based professional programme for those wishing to develop the skills and expertise necessary to become competent practising counsellors in the area of addiction studies.

 Addiction affects all areas of our society at all levels and its effects on individuals, families and society, in general, can be devastating.
 Trained professionals are required as part of the National Strategy to help improve addiction services and support those who are striving towards recovery.
 The decision by Government to proceed with statutory regulation of counselling and psychotherapy will enhance future employment prospects for graduates.